JakeCooper/Tassel/README.md

 ### Tophat 🎩

-Tophat is a CSS-In-JS inspired by cssmodules.
+Tophat is a CSS-In-JS library inspired by cssmodules.

 `Landing.styles.js`
 ```javascript